TimiLin01/BellaBeat_Case_Study/README.md

       Id
 HAVING daily_avg_step >= 7000
 ```
-This give us back 20 users out of 33, that is *60.6%* of our sample population. <br />
+This gives us back 20 users out of 33, which is *60.6%* of our sample population. <br />
 However, does having more steps means that you were more active and did more sport than others who completed fewer steps?
 Not necessarily, since step numbers can be faked.
 Therefore, we should look at the active minutes. <br />
 An adult should aim for at least 30 "active minutes" per day [[3]](#3).
 But how can we link this with our dataset?
-Actually, Fitbit measures active minutes, but in our data, it is splitted into "VeryActiveMinutes", "FairlyActiveMinutes", "LightlyActiveMinutes" and "SedentaryMinutes".
+Actually, Fitbit measures active minutes, but in our data, it is split into "VeryActiveMinutes", "FairlyActiveMinutes", "LightlyActiveMinutes" and "SedentaryMinutes".
 And the "active minutes" we want to measure is indeed "VeryActiveMinutes" + "FairlyActiveMinutes" = "Active Minutes" [[4]](#4). <br />
 Therefore, to gain the average active minutes:
 ```sql
 SELECT